Future Church @ St Clare's

 However, concern was equally strong about the sanctuary, devotional chapels, modern communication facilities, air quality, public address, disabled facilities, and so on.
 Clergy, it should to be noted, had a special interest in the Blessed Sacrament Chapel as well as the Reconciliation Chapel since both these chapels ought to be receiving considerable use.

 At a meeting of Camden Council on Tuesday 26th August 2008, the application to build a church was unanimously approved.
-Following costly preparation work and a normal tendering process, construction is expected to begin within a year or two.
+Following costly preparation work and a normal tendering process, construction was expected to begin within a year or two.

 The impressive computer-generated images on this page help to explain why the decision for Glanville Architects received broad-based support.
 The selection of colours are preliminary and may vary from these images.